SamMed05/switch-2-game-update-tracker/README.md

 ## Acknowledgments

 - Nintendo for creating the Switch 2 console, of course :)
-- [RAWG](https://rawg.io/) for game data and images
-- [CheapShark](https://www.cheapshark.com/) for additional game iamges for free
+- IGDB, RAWG and CheapShark APIs for providing game images for free
 - [Tailwind CSS](https://tailwindcss.com/) for styling
 - [Lucide](https://lucide.dev/) for icons
-- The gaming community for data contributions
+- The gaming community for data contributions to the spreadsheet

 > [!NOTE]
 > This is a community project and is not officially affiliated with Nintendo.
-Game information is sourced from public APIs and community contributions.
+Game information is sourced from public APIs, official developer update notes and community contributions.